-You'll find Arizona Complete Health-Complete Care Plan's Advocate Team at work in community coalitions, committees, and workgroups promoting and protecting your rights as an AHCCCS member.
-Our advocacy team also holds monthly Member Advocacy Council meetings.
-This is an opportunity to have your voice heard and to learn about changes or updates in your health plan.
-In addition to our monthly Advocacy Councils, there are several more ways you can provide your voice.
+Arizona Complete Health-Complete Care Plan's Advocacy Team works to promote and protect the rights of AHCCCS members.
+Our team also holds monthly Member Advocacy Council meetings.
+This is a chance to have your voice heard and to learn about changes or updates to your health plan.
+In addition to our monthly meetings, there are other ways to work with us.
 You can participate in your provider agency's Advisory Council.
 You can sit on one of our internal committees.
 You can even join us on our Governance Committee.

-Please contact us at AzCHAdvocates@azcompletehealth.com to learn more on advocacy or to be a part of our Member Advocacy Council.
-You may also contact Member Services by calling 1-888-788-4408, TTY/TDY: 711 and ask to speak to a Member Advocacy Council representative.
+Please write to us at AzCHAdvocates@azcompletehealth.com to learn more on advocacy or to be a part of our Member Advocacy Council.
+You may also call Member Services at 1-888-788-4408, TTY/TDD: 711 and ask to speak to the Member Advocacy Council.

-Arizona Complete Health-Complete e Care Plan's Advocate Team i s made up of the following staff:
+Arizona Complete Health-Complete Care Plan's Advocate Team is made up of the following staff:

-Member Advocacy Administrator Oversees Arizona Complete Health-Complete Care Plan's Advocacy team and works with members with special healthcare needs, families, youth, advocates and key stakeholders to promote and protect their rights.
+Member Advocacy Administrator Oversees Arizona Complete Health-Complete Care Plan's Advocacy Team.
+Works with members with special healthcare needs, families, youth, and others to promote and protect their rights.
 Works closely with regional Human Rights Committees and the Office of Human Rights.
-Adult Behavioral Health Member Advocate Focused on promoting and protecting the rights of adult members receiving behavioral health services.
+Adult Behavioral Health Member Advocate Focuses on promoting and protecting the rights of adult members receiving behavioral health services.
 This includes Special Assistance and the Office of Human Rights.
-Child Behavioral Health Member Advocate Focused on promoting and protecting the rights of child members receiving behavioral health services and their family.
-Veteran Member Advocate Focused on promoting and protecting the rights of our veteran members receiving physical and/or behavioral health services.
-CRS Member Advocate Focused on promoting and protecting the rights of our members receiving physical and/or behavioral health services through the CRS program.
-Children's Rehabilitative Services (CRS) is an Arizona program that provides medical treatment to AHCCCS members with CRS-qualifying conditions.
-CRS members receive the same AHCCCS covered services as non-CRS AHCCCS members.
-Services are provided for the CRS condition and other medical and behavioral health services for most CRS members.
-CRS members are able to receive care in the community, or in multispecialty interdisciplinary clinics (MSICs).
+Child Behavioral Health Member Advocate Focuses on promoting and protecting the rights of child members receiving behavioral health services and their family.
+Veteran Member Advocate Focuses on promoting and protecting the rights of our veteran members receiving physical and/or behavioral health services.
+CRS Member Advocate Focuses on promoting and protecting the rights of our members receiving physical and/or behavioral health services through the CRS program.